Advanced search

 CYP2D6 polymorphism

-In healthy subjects who are genotypically poor metabolisers of CYP2D6 substrates (used as a surrogate for CYP2D6 inhibition), mean Cmax and AUCinf of a single 160 mg dose of a mirabegron IR formulation were 14% and 19% higher than in extensive metabolisers, indicating that CYP2D6 genetic polymorphism has minimal impact on the mean plasma exposure to mirabegron.
+In healthy adult subjects who are genotypically poor metabolisers of CYP2D6 substrates (used as a surrogate for CYP2D6 inhibition), mean Cmax and AUCinf of a single 160 mg dose of a mirabegron IR formulation were 14% and 19% higher than in extensive metabolisers, indicating that CYP2D6 genetic polymorphism has minimal impact on the mean plasma exposure to mirabegron.
 Interaction of mirabegron with a known CYP2D6 inhibitor is not expected and was not studied.
-No dose adjustment is needed for mirabegron when administered with CYP2D6 inhibitors or in patients who are CYP2D6 poor metabolisers.
+No dose adjustment is needed for mirabegron when administered with CYP2D6 inhibitors or in adult patients who are CYP2D6 poor metabolisers.

 Elimination

-Total body clearance (CLtot) from plasma is approximately 57 L/h.
+Total body clearance (CLtot) from plasma is approximately 57 l/h.
 The terminal elimination half-life (t1/2) is approximately 50 hours.
-Renal clearance (CLR) is approximately 13 L/h, which corresponds to nearly 25% of CLtot.
+Renal clearance (CLR) is approximately 13 l/h, which corresponds to nearly 25% of CLtot.
 Renal elimination of mirabegron is primarily through active tubular secretion along with glomerular filtration.
 The urinary excretion of unchanged mirabegron is dose-dependent and ranges from approximately 6.0% after a daily dose of 25 mg to 12.2% after a daily dose of 100 mg.
 Following the administration of 160 mg 14C-mirabegron to healthy volunteers, approximately 55% of the radiolabel was recovered in the urine and 34% in the faeces.
 Unchanged mirabegron accounted for 45% of the urinary radioactivity, indicating the presence of metabolites.
 Unchanged mirabegron accounted for the majority of the faecal radioactivity.

 Age

-The Cmax and AUC of mirabegron and its metabolites following multiple oral doses in elderly volunteers (≥ 65 years) were similar to those in younger volunteers (18– 45 years).
+The Cmax and AUC of mirabegron and its metabolites following multiple oral doses in elderly volunteers (≥ 65 years) were similar to those in younger volunteers (18–45 years).

 Gender